apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MemberJoinAction specifies how to add member
+<p>Defines the action to add a member.
-previous none-nil action&rsquo;s Image will be used if not configured</p>
+If the Image is not configured, the Image from the previous non-nil action will be used.</p>
 </td>
 </tr>
 <tr>